-"The expression “reeling from grief” fit the state…Continue
+"The expression “reeling from grief” fit the state of…Continue

-LA MESA -- As soon as I finish writing this article I am going to close my store for 30 minutes, grab a little cash and walk up across Spring Street and go buy something in the Street…Continue
+LA MESA -- As soon as I finish writing this article I am going to close my store for 30 minutes, grab a little cash and walk up across Spring Street and go buy something in the Street Scape…Continue

 LA MESA -- You know how, when someone we know is facing a hard time, we frequently say something like, "I'm so sorry to hear this.
 I/we are always here for you.
 Let me know if you need anything."
-Some…Continue
+Some people…Continue